 Notion and ClickUp can both run client delivery.
 The better choice depends less on features and more on how much workflow structure your operating model needs right now.
+This is a workspace-shape decision, not a system-of-record decision.

 This page is most useful after you have already decided that delivery execution, not lead management, should be the center of your system.
 If you have not made that decision yet, start with CRM vs Project Management Tool for Client Workflows.